 Kofta and kebab is the perfect cure to a long night out or a day under the scorching sun.
 It is made up of ground meat that’s usually placed on a skewer and complimented by pita and fresh salad.
 Affordable, simple and delicious, you will find many vendors offering this dish on the streets of Egypt.

 5. Alexandria cheese fondue

 Yes, you heard right.
 Cheese fondue is perhaps not a Egyptian classic but one to try nevertheless.
 This cheesy masterpiece is unique to a restaurant in Alexandria by the name of Alban Swissra and won’t have trouble blowing you away.
 The restaurant uses rumi cheese (a popular Egyptian cheese) and adds pastrami, sausage, minced meat, chicken and much more.
 The dish is then paired with crunchy Egyptian bread and voila!
 This is perfect for cheese lovers or anyone with adventurous tastebuds.

 Baqlawa, sometimes called baklawa, is a popular desert in Egypt.
 The golden, flaky treat is usually filled with chopped nuts and drizzled with syrup or honey.
 The baqlawa can be found in patisseries across Egypt or served in restaurants.

-Mahshi involves a pan cooked vegetable, usually squash or courgette, stuffed with flavourful rice, mincemeat and cumin.
-This is usually served during Ramadan due to being a hearty and healthy meal for sundown.
+Mahshi involves a pan-cooked vegetable, usually squash or courgette, stuffed with flavourful rice, mincemeat, and cumin.
+Locals usually serve it during Ramadan due to being a hearty and healthy meal for sundown.

 Want to try all these tasty treats for yourself?
 You will be eating your way through Egypt with our catered and authentic small group tours.
 Check out Travel Talk Tours ultimate Egypt tours here.